mbarriola96/Cinema_success_insights/README.md

 There is a .gitignore that allows to exclude files that are of no interest.

-There is a results_data folder that contains the filtered dataset from all the analysis.
-This final dataset is used in Tableau to carry out results representations.
+There is a results_pdf_files folder that contains the resultant final presentation and the notebook where the analysis was carried out in pdf format.

-There is a branch named feature/phase1 to work in the project and I have done a pull request to **develop**.
-This is the branch that contains all the updated information.